idofilin/kangas.js/README.md

   &mdash;  testing animation through frame requests, lighting effect that varies in time, handling of vertex and index buffers, and geometric corrections on resize events.

+- The `galaxy-small.jpg` image is by the `European Space Agency / Hubble Space Telescope`, and made available under `CC-BY-3.0` license (see http://www.spacetelescope.org/copyright/).